MGASALUCAS/emai-pracs-2025/05_predictive_analytics/README.md

 # Phase 5: Predictive Analytics - From Data to Business Value

-> **"Predictive analytics is the art of turning data into actionable insights that drive business decisions."** - Inspired by Terence Tao's approach to practical mathematics
+> **"Predictive analytics is the art of turning data into actionable insights that drive business decisions."**

-## 🎯 Learning Objectives
+## Learning Objectives

 By the end of this phase, you will:
 - Understand the complete predictive analytics pipeline